Welcome to Newport Harbor

 Upon entering the harbor, the main channel runs the length of the harbor, down the inside of the Balboa Peninsula and among the seven harbor islands that make up several residential communities and villages of Newport Beach.

 The approximate depth in the center is 20 feet while the controlling depth on the outside of the channel is approximately eight feet.
-Depths in the main channel are generally good, but some spots along Lido Isle are as little as nine feet.
+Depths in the main channel are generally good, however the depth along Lido Isle can be as little as nine feet.
 Boats drawing more than six feet should pay special attention to the tide and watch depths continuously when not in the main channel.

 As you proceed down the main channel with Balboa Island to starboard and the Balboa Peninsula to port, watch for the Balboa Auto Ferry crossing between the island and the peninsula.
 During peak periods, there are as many as three ferries in operation crossing this short but well traveled route.